namebasehq/decentralized-static/README.md

 # Environment variables

-`SIA_DAEMON` - boolean if the built-in Sia daemon should be launched

-`LOCAL_FILESYSTEM` - true if filesystem is on the same machine as the gateway

-`FILESYSTEM_ADDRESS` - ip address of filesystem; must be ‘127.0.0.1’ if `LOCAL_FILESYSTEM`=true

-`FILESYSTEM_PORT` - port the filesystem is listening to

-`FILESYSTEM_API` - absolute or relative path to the Nodejs file where the custom filesystem api is stored

-`LOCAL_SERVER_DIRECTORY` - local directory where all files downloaded from the filesystem will be stored

-`UPLOAD_SERVER_PORT` - the gateway launches a simple webpage to enable file uploads to the filesystem; this defines which local port it listens on
+`LOCAL_SERVER_DIRECTORY` - the website content will be downloaded before being displayed to your browser, this directory will store all of the downloaded files

+`LOCAL_GATEWAY` - true if the gateway is only being use by you and does not need to be opened to the internet

-`MAX_LOCALLY_STORED_SITES` - the number of webpages you would like stored locally in cache to reduce time spent downloading frequently viewed sites
+`CACHE_SIZE` - the number of webpages you would like stored locally in cache to reduce time spent downloading frequently viewed sites

 # Where things are